 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A CRNA (certified registered nurse anesthetist or just “nurse anesthetist”) is an advanced practice registered nurse (APRN) who administers anesthesia and other medications.
-They also take care of and monitor people who receive or are recovering from anesthesia.
+A CRNA (certified registered nurse anesthetist or “nurse anesthetist”) is a healthcare provider who gives anesthesia and other medications, like sedatives.
+They also take care of and monitor you while you’re under anesthesia and recovering from it.
+They care for people of all ages.

 Advertisement